Memory-two strategies forming symmetric mutual reinforcement learning equilibrium in repeated prisoners' dilemma game: Symmetric equilibrium

 holds.
 On the other hand, Proposition \ref{prop:eq} implies that

 or

 must hold.
 By combining Eq. (\ref{eq:same12}) and Eq. (\ref{eq:prop12-1}) or (\ref{eq:prop12-2}), we obtain Eq. (\ref{eq:symeq_property2-1}) or (\ref{eq:symeq_property2-2}). \end{proof}

 Theorem \ref{th:symeq} provides a necessary condition for a deterministic strategy to form a symmetric mutual reinforcement learning equilibrium.
 In particular, Eqs. (\ref{eq:symeq_property2-1}) and (\ref{eq:symeq_property2-2}) imply that the second row and the third row of $T_a$ cannot be independent of each other.
-For example, the Tit-for-Tat-anti-Tit-for-Tat (TFT-ATFT) strategy \cite{YBC2017}
+Explicitly, $T_a$ must be one of the following $8$ forms: